Oi Gente!!

 Collard Greens & Brazilian Cuisine

-Couve is not only delicious, but also low calorie, and out of control nutritional.
-They are filled with vitamins A, B, C, minerals, potassium, calcium, iron….
-Anyway, what’s not to love about this beautiful green?
+Collard greens, is not only delicious, but also low calorie, and out of control nutritional.
+They are filled with vitamins A, B, C, minerals, potassium, calcium, iron and tons of other great stuff.

-If you aren’t very familiar with or don’t eat greens regularly, give this easy collard greens recipe a try.
+If you aren’t very familiar with or don’t eat collard greens regularly, give this easy collard greens with bacon recipe a try.
+Better yet, try it with this Brazilian Black Beans recipe and some Brazilian rice for a real Brazilian experience!

 You and your family will love it!